jay-hodgson/Sage-Governance-Documents/Terms.md

 <li>
 <h3>Miscellaneous</h3>

-<p><strong>20.1 &nbsp;&nbsp; General Terms.</strong> These Terms, including the <strong>Privacy Policy</strong> and any other agreements expressly incorporated by
-reference into these Terms, are the entire and exclusive understanding and agreement between you and Sage regarding your use of the Service.
-You may not assign or transfer these Terms or your rights under these Terms, in whole or in part, by operation of law or otherwise, without our prior written consent.
-We may assign these Terms and all rights granted under these Terms, including with respect to your User Content, at any time without notice or consent.
-The failure to require performance of any provision will not affect our right to require performance at any other time after that, nor will a waiver by us of any breach or default of these Terms, or any provision of these Terms, be a waiver of any subsequent breach or default or a waiver of the provision itself.
-Use of Section headers in these Terms is for convenience only and will not have any impact on the interpretation of any provision.
-Throughout these Terms the use of the word
+<p><strong>20.1 &nbsp;&nbsp; General Terms.</strong> These Terms, including the <strong>Privacy Policy</strong> and any other agreements expressly incorporated by eference into these Terms, are the entire and exclusive understanding nd agreement between you and Sage regarding your use of the Service. ou may not assign or transfer these Terms or your rights under these erms, in whole or in part, by operation of law or otherwise, without ur prior written consent.
+We may assign these Terms and all rights ranted under these Terms, including with respect to your User Content, t any time without notice or consent.
+The failure to require erformance of any provision will not affect our right to require erformance at any other time after that, nor will a waiver by us of any reach or default of these Terms, or any provision of these Terms, be a aiver of any subsequent breach or default or a waiver of the provision tself.
+Use of Section headers in these Terms is for convenience only nd will not have any impact on the interpretation of any provision. hroughout these Terms the use of the word
 <span dir="rtl">“</span><ins><strong>including</strong></ins>” means
 <span dir="rtl">“</span>including but not limited to.”
-If any part of
-these Terms is held to be invalid or unenforceable, then the unenforceable part will be given effect to the greatest extent possible, and the remaining parts will remain in full force and effect.</p>
+If any part of hese Terms is held to be invalid or unenforceable, then the nenforceable part will be given effect to the greatest extent possible, nd the remaining parts will remain in full force and effect.</p>

 <p><strong>20.2 &nbsp;&nbsp;Governing Law.</strong> These Terms are governed by the laws of the State
     of Washington without regard to conflict of law principles.
 You and